solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 * " Lord of Hades " is one of the And Ishtar's sorrow thus appeased, she flies To earth, and fills with light and love the skies.

-TABLET VII— COLUMN I
+TABLET VII--- COLUMN I

-The King and Seer Conversing on Their Way to KhasiSiVDRA — Interpretation of the King's Dream in the Palace on the Night of the Festival
+The King and Seer Conversing on Their Way to KhasiSiVDRA --- Interpretation of the King's Dream in the Palace on the Night of the Festival

 " The dream, my seer, which I beheld last night